js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 We compared performance of these individual-month models to models that included data for all months and used month number as an input.
 When comparing model performance, the individual-month models generally had much better performance.
 For the rainfall model, however, the combined model performed slightly better.
 For consistency purposes, all models were broken out into individual months.

 In preliminary versions of our models, graphs were created with a scatter plot for training and testing data and a line for the prediction model.
+Our final model does not create these.

 ## Prediction creation